Avoca School District 37: Schools

 Avoca West Elementary School in Glenview was constructed in 1959.

 The current Murphy School building, named after former superintendent Marie J. Murphy (died 1999), opened in 1992.
 Prior to 1968 it was known as Avoca Junior High School, and was previously the Avoca School.
 Its previous 1923 structure, two stories, was made with brick.
 It was a two-room facility until it was expanded to four rooms in 1930.

 Avoca Center was located in the former Avoca East Elementary School in Wilmette, which was built in 1957.
 It received six additional classrooms in 1961.
 Avoca Center was torn down in 2019 for the construction of soccer fields.
+Avoca Center was located on the same campus as Maire Murphy School, separated by a parking lot.

 Since 2019, Avoca has had two schools, Avoca West Elementary and Maire Murphy School.
-While debate during the 2023-2024 school year arose about the termination of Avoca Elementary and the formation of a new pre-k through 8th grade building where Maire Murphy School sits, the plan was scrapped for a referendum that moved Avoca West to the vacant piece of land where Avoca Center once stood.
-The referendum, which was cited to cost close to $90 million dollars failed to pass by a margin of 1,061 votes out of 2,105 cast.
+While debate during the 2023–2024 school year arose about the termination of Avoca West Elementary and the formation of a new pre-k through 8th grade building where Maire Murphy School sits, the plan was scrapped for a referendum that moved Avoca West to the vacant piece of land where Avoca Center once stood.
+The referendum, which was cited to cost close to $90 million failed to pass by a margin of 1,061 votes out of 2,105 cast.
 Residents cited an increase in taxes and a disapproval with the sale of the negative impact to property values near Avoca West.

 Recognition

 Avoca School District 37 has been known throughout its history of having core strengths in the areas of musical and scientific education.
 Notably, District 37 offers string programs to students starting in first grade.
 The music program in District 37 has received the Best Communities for Music Education (BCME) award in 2019, 2022, and 2023.

 Maire Murphy School is known for its nationally renowned Science Olympiad team.
-The team consistently wins the Illinois State-wide Competition every year, and they often place within the top 10 teams at Nationals.
+The team consistently places at the Illinois State-wide Competition every year, and they often place within the top 10 teams at Nationals.
 In 2012, Maire Murphy took second place in nationals, its highest placement in the programs history.
 The accomplishment earned the school recognition from former Senator Mark Kirk.